Dictionary.com

 1. the part of a horse's foot between the fetlock and the hoof

-2. Also called: fetter boneeither of the two bones that constitute this part
+2. Also called: fetter bone. either of the two bones that constitute this part

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of pastern1
+Origin of pastern

-First recorded in 1300–50; Middle English pastron “shackle,” probably same word as Middle French pasturon, pastern, from unattested Vulgar Latin pastōria “herding” + Middle French -on noun suffix; pastor, -ia
+First recorded in 1300–50; Middle English pastron “shackle,” probably same word as Middle French pasturon, pastern, from unattested Vulgar Latin pastōria “herding” + Middle French -on noun suffix; see pastor, -ia

 Example Sentences